Diffusion-aided Task-oriented Semantic Communications with Model Inversion Attack: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} learning based semantic communication system has emerged as a promising solution to enhance information transmission efficiency in sixth-generation (6G) wireless networks.
-Unlike traditional communication paradigms that prioritize the symbol-level accurate transmission, semantic communication shifts the focus to conveying the intended meaning through symbols \cite{weaver1953recent}.
-In such systems, the transmitter and receiver collaboratively design mappings between meanings and channel symbols, naturally aligning with the principles of joint source-channel coding (JSCC) \cite{shao2024theory}.
+Deep learning based semantic communication systems have emerged as a promising solution to enhance information transmission efficiency in sixth-generation (6G) wireless networks.
+Unlike traditional paradigms that prioritize the accurate symbol-level transmission, semantic communication shifts the focus to conveying the intended meaning through symbols \cite{weaver1953recent}.
+In such systems, the transmitter and receiver collaboratively design mappings between meanings and channel symbols, naturally aligning with the principles of joint source-channel coding (JSCC) \cite{shao2024theory, pan2024sc}.
 This approach accommodates more complex data sources (e.g., images) and diverse distortion measures, such as classification loss \cite{xie2021deep} or task-oriented metrics \cite{Beck2022SemanticCA}.
-As a result, semantic communication has been studied for various types of sources such as text \cite{yan2022resource, peng2024robust}, visual data \cite{lyu2024semantic, wu2024deep, ma2024direction} and video \cite{li2024video, wang2022wireless}, and has also been applied in edge computing \cite{cang2023online, yang2022semantic} and autonomous driving \cite{muhammad2022vision, zheng2023distributed}.
+As a result, semantic communication has been studied for various types of sources such as text \cite{yan2022resource, peng2024robust}, visual data \cite{lyu2024semantic, wu2024deep, ma2024direction}, and video \cite{li2024video, wang2022wireless}, and has also been applied in edge computing \cite{cang2023online, yang2022semantic} and autonomous driving \cite{muhammad2022vision, zheng2023distributed}.
 By adopting a ``comprehend-first, transmit-later'' approach, semantic communication significantly reduces transmitted data volume, minimizes bandwidth consumption, and improves communication efficiency.
-However, when semantic communication is tailored to specific tasks, receivers predominantly rely on task-relevant semantic information, rendering the transmission and reconstruction of complete semantic data redundant and inefficient.